zhx-main/ConvsPPIS/README.md

-ConvsPPIS
+ConvsPPIS: Identifying Protein-protein Interaction Sites by an Ensemble Convolutional Neural Network with Feauture Graph
 =======
-## The Prediction of Protein-protein Interaction Sites
 ### -Datas
 	The protein sequence of DBv5-Sel and CAPRI-Alone and its corresponding lables
 ### -Model